A Unique Immersive Theater Experience Only in Belgrade

 Get a taste of Belgrade’s rich history

 Nikola Tesla is likely the most famous Serbian whose contributions have forever changed the face of the planet.
 If you are a history aficionado or an avid fan of the Serbian electric wizard, visiting the museum dedicated to his life and work is essential.

 Located in Vračar, very close to the interactive theatre hosting „In His Mind“, this museum features an exhibition showing his personal life including photographs, letters and personal belongings.
 If you are more interested in his work, you will find some of his original inventions, 3D renders as well as fully functioning models this prolific inventor has given birth to.

 The tour is offered in both Serbian and English and is hosted by the students of the Engineering Department of the Belgrade University.

 Probably the most iconic sight in the museum is an urn in the form of a golden orb containing the inventor’s ashes.

-The Church Of Sveti Sava
+2. Things to do in Belgrade Serbia – The Church Of Sveti Sava

 The Church of Sveti Sava is the largest Orthodox Christian church in the Balkans and the second largest in the world.
 Located in a beautiful park in the Vračar district, the church’s imposing marble and white granite walls can be spoted from any direction.